-As of January 2022, subscribers to Tidal's $19.99 per month HiFi Plus plan will see up to 10% of their monthly fee distributed to their most-listened-to artists.
+Subscribers to Tidal's $19.99 per month HiFi Plus plan will see a portion of their monthly fee distributed to their most-listened-to artists.
 Tidal also confirmed that it has teamed up with more than 100 major and independent labels to develop and grow this new "user-centric payment system."

 The place for music and more